-I guess that we should get this out of the way first: it’s my belief that South African lobster tail is the best lobster dish that you’ll ever taste.
+We guess that we should get this out of the way first: it’s ourbelief that South African lobster tail is the best lobster dish that you’ll ever taste.
 Nothing else even comes close.
 Now, with that in mind, let’s chat about them in a little more detail.

 When most people think of cold-water lobsters, they think of the classic Maine lobster with two claws.
 When most people think of warm-water lobsters, they think of the giant Florida or Caribbean spiny lobster with a huge tail and no claws.
 South African lobsters are interesting in the sense that they incorporate the best of both worlds.
 Although they do not have claws or an oversized tail, South African lobsters are true cold-water lobsters with sweet meat and a muscular, steak-like tail because of their natural habitat’s water temperatures and depth.

 There are four different species of South African lobster, and we use the South Coast rock lobster or Palinurus Gilchristi at Truluck’s.
 The reason for this is that this area is extremely well managed by South Africa Fishing Ethically (SAFE).
 SAFE is committed to fully protecting the stewardship, sustainability, quality, and traceability of South Coast fisheries.
 This is important because due to the demand and price, poaching businesses thrive in this region.
 One of, if not the largest poaching settlements of all time was settled over these lobsters to the tune of $22.5 million and prison time.

 There are only three operators in the world that are allowed to fish off the South Coast.
 At Truluck’s, we partner with the operator Ruwekus (Rigel brand) because they are ultra-high quality, practice a unique freezing process, and are simply good, fun people we trust.